HomeLatest NewsGovTechTech-driven tourism strategy tops Udaipur meet

 The second day of the meeting will include consultations on the draft Integrated Tourism Promotion Scheme Guidelines, which propose a unified national platform for tourism promotion, incorporating real-time data dashboards, GIS mapping and interoperable payment systems.

-Union Tourism and Culture Minister Gajendra Singh Shekhawat, opened the conference, said states should collaborate with private partners and technology firms to make destinations more connected, efficient and secure.
+Union Tourism and Culture Minister Gajendra Singh Shekhawat, who opened the conference, said states should collaborate with private partners and technology firms to make destinations more connected, efficient and secure.

 Advertisement